lzwjava/blog-source/_posts/2023-07-28-teach-things.md

 I can say my own family is a millionaire household though my parents give us half a million CNY.
 I can say I am a truly scientist though I have not been recongized in the world with some reputation around my friends.
 So let's talk about how to bring up kids like a millionaire or a scientist.

-### Bring Up Kids Like a Billionaire

 If you are a billionaire, how will you raise your kids?
 In my observation, they will bring their kids to travel around the world.
-Like Eileen Gu.
+Let's think about Eileen Gu.
 Her life experience is really colorful.
 Her mother is excellent.

 And one thing is that make the kids grow up with less pain as possible.
 They are so small.
 They already have a hard life to grow up.
 Why we still force them to do things they don't like?